Please read this EIA page on renewable energy.

 - Petroleum use for power generation is rapidly trending towards zero as the price of crude oil climbs.

-- After being flat for many years, renewable energy has grown considerably over the past ten years.
+- After being flat for many years, renewable energy has grown considerably recently.
 Average annual growth over the past decade has been over 12%.

-However, because it was starting from a very low point, even this impressive growth still means that renewables are responsible for barely 9% of all electricity generated in the US in 2016.
+However, because it was starting from a very low point, even this impressive growth still means that renewables are responsible for 18% of all electricity generated in the US in 2019.

 When we speak of renewable generation, we are speaking of the following things: